 Working outside or in another area where large spills won't matter, transfer the paint from the paint can to the paint bucket.
 Fit the paint can with the pouring spout, then tip the can so that paint flows slowly into the larger bucket.
 Avoid pouring fast, as this can create bubbles.

 Hook the bucket screen over the lip of the paint bucket.
 The screen will extend a few inches into the paint with a majority of the screen visible above the paint.
 If you have less than 9 inches of usable screen, pour some of the paint back into the paint can.

 Load the Roller Cover With Paint

 Slide the roller cover onto the roller frame.
-Immerse the roller cover in the five-gallon bucket.
+Immerse the roller cover into the paint bucket.
 Do not immerse far beyond the roller cover as this will cover the roller frame in paint and result in drips.
-Let the roller cover fully soak up paint, then move it to the top of the bucket screen and roll downward gently several times.
+Let the roller cover fully soak up paint.
+Move it to the top of the bucket screen and roll gently downward several times.
 Avoid pressing too hard, as this will transfer pronounced grid marks to the wall that can be difficult to smooth out.

 Roll Paint on the Main Surface Area

-With a loaded paint roller dry enough that it is not dripping with paint, begin rolling the main (not edge) area.
-Remain within local areas of about 4 feet by 4 feet, moving in an up-and-down W-pattern.
-Always keep working off of an adjacent wet edge to avoid creating lines.
+With a loaded paint roller dry enough that it is not dripping with paint, begin rolling the main (not edges) area.
+Remain within local areas of about 4 feet by 4 feet.
+Move the roller in an up-and-down W-pattern.
+Always keep working off of an adjacent wet edge to blend the edges and to avoid creating lines.